avocado-framework/avocado/docs/source/GetStartedGuide.rst

     INSTRUMENTED /usr/share/avocado/tests/warntest.py
     INSTRUMENTED /usr/share/avocado/tests/whiteboard.py

-Here, ``INSTRUMENTED`` means that the files there are python files with an avocado test class in them This means those tests have access to all avocado APIs and facilities.
+Here, ``INSTRUMENTED`` means that the files there are Python files with an Avocado test class in them This means those tests have access to all Avocado APIs and facilities.
 Let's try to list a directory with a bunch of executable shell scripts::